 Add another check to the idea of Ties That Bind Gaming.

 The Alien franchise is one of my favorite franchises (Predator is my other one).
 The survival horror genre is one of my favorite genres.
 Alien RPG puts two of my favorites together and gives me the power to write a homebrew campaign based on my favorites.
 I mean, how much better can this get?
 For me, it doesn’t get much better.

 As I mentioned, I read the book in about a week.
-After I made the decision to write a homebrew campaign based on Alien RPG, I immediately began to recruit players.
+After I decided to write a homebrew campaign based on Alien RPG, I immediately began to recruit players.
 I got two players off the bat.
 However, I ran into trouble after that.
 It wasn’t until I started playing Phasmophobia that I met someone else interested in playing.
 Once I got him on board, my wife decided she wanted to join, too.
 It took me a couple of months but I got my crew and I couldn’t have been more excited.